 Recognizing that the trial court saw and heard the witnesses, the Court may analyze the evidence, judge the reliability of witnesses, and resolve disputed questions of fact while examining the record of a court-martial.
 The court, on the other hand, cannot change a “not guilty” finding to “guilty” or raise the harshness of a punishment.

-The above article contains all of the information and is contextual to the Uniform Code Of Military Justice.
-We hope that these pieces of info may help you learn more about UCMJ.
+The information in the preceding article is relevant to the Uniform Code of Military Justice.
+We hope that this information will help you learn more about UCMJ.

 Pictorial History Of US Navy Uniforms From 1776 To 1967